Stripe allows you to accept credit card payments online.

 Docs: Stripe Webhooks

-Val Town makes it very easy to create a webhook on an HTTP val.
+Val Town makes it very easy to create a webhook using an HTTP trigger.
 Take a look at the example below to get started.

 Example Val Town Stripe Webhook